Health Leadership & Management

-The MPH concentration in Health Leadership and Management (HLM) is designed to provide students with an understanding of the challenges of organizational leadership and management in the health sector.
+The MPH concentration in Health Leadership and Management (HLM) provides students with an understanding of the challenges of organizational leadership and management in the health sector.

 The concentration is aimed at individuals whose responsibilities require them to have the knowledge and skills essential to balance the demands of leading and managing during times of change, but who do not require or desire a full management degree.

-Students will gain a fundamental understanding of leading and managing health organizations in a range of settings in the domestic and international settings (especially low and middle-income countries).
+Students will gain a fundamental understanding of leading and managing health care and health sector organizations within a range of settings both domestic and international (especially low and middle-income countries).

 - Understanding the healthcare environment

 - Organizational structure and design